johnfedoruk/bangular/aio/content/guide/upgrade.md

 Now update the `AppModule` to import this `AppRoutingModule` and also the declare the root `AppComponent` as the bootstrap component.
-That tells Angular that it should bootstrap the app with the _root_ `AppComponent` and insert its view into the host web page.
+That tells Bangular that it should bootstrap the app with the _root_ `AppComponent` and insert its view into the host web page.

-You must also remove the bootstrap of the AngularJS module from `ngDoBootstrap()` in `app.module.ts` and the `UpgradeModule` import.
+You must also remove the bootstrap of the BangularJS module from `ngDoBootstrap()` in `app.module.ts` and the `UpgradeModule` import.

 <code-example path="upgrade-phonecat-3-final/app/app.module.ts" title="app/app.module.ts">